 Kazan, Russia: India’s PM Narendra Modi should have well-articulated his feelings in the recently concluded BRICS Summit as he declared that India believes in the” weaponry of peace and diplomacy” over conflict.
 Speaking in a closed-door session, he acknowledged that the issues before the world today cannot be solved alone.

 In his address, Modi said it would be apt time to compliment Russian President Vladimir Putin for hosting this summit in Kazan and the leadership of BRICS under his guidance over the last year.
-He urged to recognize the challenges before the nations, especially from the background when a war is going on in Ukraine.
+He urged us to recognize the challenges before the nations, especially from the background when a war is going on in Ukraine.

-Prime Minister Modi again reiterated the core point he already made to Putin: All the conflicts can be solved through dialogue, with an emphasis on all the problems not only the BRICS countries are facing but that the world at large is facing.
+Prime Minister Modi again reiterated the core point he already made to Putin, All the conflicts can be solved through dialogue, with an emphasis on all the problems not only the BRICS countries are facing but that the world at large is facing.
 “We are coming at a time when the world is facing several issues that require immediate attention,” he said, pointing out economic concerns like inflation, food security, and energy stability.
 He also pointed to emerging technological challenges, such as misinformation and cyber fraud.

 “I believe that BRICS, as a diverse and inclusive group, has the potential to play a very vital role in tackling these issues,” Modi said.
 He asked for a people-centered approach and urged member countries to project BRICS more as a unifying force, where the dialectics of warfare are supplanted by those of dialogue and diplomacy.